percona/percona-server/doc/source/diagnostics/slow_extended.rst

   * ``filesort_on_disk``:
     The filesort was performed on disk.

-Values are OR'ed together.
+Values are OR``ed together.
 If the string is empty, then the filter is disabled.
 If it is not empty, then queries will only be logged to the slow log if their execution plan matches one of the types of plans present in the filter.

 For example, to log only queries that perform a full table scan, set the value to ``full_scan``.
 To log only queries that use on-disk temporary storage for intermediate results, set the value to ``tmp_table_on_disk,filesort_on_disk``.